 In fact, one of their Apple designers was quoted in saying: “Our goals are very simple — to design and make better products.
 If we can’t make something that is better, we won’t do it.”

 If you want to be a leader in your space then you need to continuously evolve.
-And I don’t mean find out what your competitors are doing and copy them.
+And that doesn’t mean find out what your competitors are doing and copy them.
 Hire researchers and forward thinkers who will drive your company forward and develop new things that your customers are going to love.

 What started as a computer company, is now famous for its phones, music, TV, and more recently, watch technology.
 Apple continues to evolve and you should too!

-This is probably one of the biggest reasons why I think that people love Apple.
-It’s because they make the consumer feel like they are better person for having the product.
+This is probably one of the biggest reasons why people love Apple.
+It’s because they make the consumer feel like they’re somehow a better person for having the product.

 The story that they convey throughout their marketing is a powerful one.
 It oozes lifestyle, innovation, passion and style – and why wouldn’t you want to be part of that?
-It’s like an exclusive club that has millions of members.
+It’s like an exclusive club (never mind that it has millions of members!)